-When I asked people what they struggle with most when taking photographs in low light, the biggest issues are shaky/blurry photos (ably demonstrated by the header image above!), too much noise/grain and photos that are too dark.
+When I asked people what they struggle with most when taking photographs in low light, the biggest issues are shaky/blurry photos, too much noise/grain and photos that are too dark.
 Sometimes, this is down to your hardware; other times, it’s just not quite knowing what to do with your camera.
 To improve your photography, the first step is to start understanding why your photos aren’t working so well in the first place.

 The month of May is Photo Month.
 As part of the month in 2018, I shared on Facebook and Twitter photos of Egyptian-revival architecture around Liverpool.
 The posts were popular, so I’ve put them all together here.
 For those interested in photographing them, I’ve included extra information on how I photographed them.